awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 `ZoneAwarenessEnabled`
 Optional
 Whether to enable zone awareness for the Elasticsearch domain\.
-When zone awareness is enabled, Elasticsearch allocates the cluster's nodes and replica index shards across Availability Zones \(AZs\) in the same Region\.
+When zone awareness is enabled, OpenSearch allocates the cluster's nodes and replica index shards across Availability Zones \(AZs\) in the same Region\.
 This prevents data loss and minimizes downtime if a node or data center fails\.
 **Type:** Boolean

 #### EncryptionAtRestOptions<a name="asff-resourcedetails-awselasticsearchdomain-encryptionatrestoptions"></a>